Wildlife

 ![]() |

 Basking Shark (Cetorhinus maximus) Basking Sharks visit our coastal waters in large numbers in the spring and early summer, although they can be sighted year round.
-2006 and 2007 were record years for sightings and we regularly saw large numbers of sharks on trips right through the summer and into September.
+There can sometimes be gatherings of 100's of sharks and fins as far as the eye can see.
 They are the second largest fish in the sea and it is believed they can grow up to 11 metres.
-Despite their size they are harmless plankton feeders with tiny teeth. |
+Despite their size they are harmless plankton feeders using gill rakers to feed. |

 ![]() |